KaskelenValley/Memento/README.md

 - React - for web application enhanced with PWA for mobile devices
 - Nodejs - the web application and probably the backend runtime
-- Golang - for various microservices
-- MongoDB - for storing the data
+- Firebase - for storing the data
 - Figma - the design tool
 - Python - for speech to text service and probably sentiment analyzer